shravan-padakanti/scala-3/Parallelism-on-the-JVM.md

 // thread T2
 b.transfer(a, 10)
 ```
+Here T1 acquires monitor on a and waits to acquire monitor on b.
+And T2 acquires monitor on b and waits to acquire monitor on a.

+Thus both keep on waiting forever.

 #### Resolving Deadlocks:

 One approach is to always acquire resources in the same order.
 This assumes an ordering relationship on the resources.

+In the accounts example above, we can do this by achieving a unique id to each account, and define the ordering in the transfer based on the uid.

 ```scala
 val uid = getUniqueUid()